 While reviewing a current opened file you can accept the proposal of the AI Call Detector by checking the respective box right to the AI Proposal in the file view list.
-Alternatively, you can also accept the AI Proposal by using the <Space> key of your keyboard.
+Alternatively, you can also accept the AI Proposal by using the <Space> key of your keyboard or use the right click menu in the files list.
+By selecting multiple files in the file list, it is also possible to accept the AI Proposal for multiple files, simultaneously.
 An accepted file will be marked in green and the proposed species are written to the file header of the file.
-If you want to decline an AI Proposal just assign the file to (a) different species by clicking on the green arrow buttons right next to the desired species/subspecies entries in the species tree model.
+If you want to decline an AI Proposal assign the file to (a) different species by clicking on the green arrow buttons right next to the desired species/subspecies entries in the species tree model.
 Alternatively, you can also press the associated shortcut on the keyboard or use the right click menu in the file list.
 The file with the declined proposal will be marked orange.
 By selecting multiple files in the file list, it is also possible to assign multiple files, simultaneously.
 To allow a fast reassigning (changing) to another species/subspecies, press <Alt> while assigning a file.
 This will overwrite the last species assignment.
 If you want to delete an assignment or reassign (change) a specific species, use the right-click menu in the file list.
 By choosing Reset all Files in the right click menu of the file list, you can delete the species assignments of all files and discard all accepted proposals.
-Furthermore, all Al proposals will be deleted in the files list as well as in the WAV-files header.
-This allows you for example to restart a Manual Review of Al Call Detector with different Al Call Detector settings or a different Al model version.
+Furthermore, all AI proposals will be deleted in the files list as well as in the WAV-files header.
+This allows you for example to restart a Manual Review of AI Call Detector with different AI Call Detector settings or a different AI model version.